wKovacs64/eslint-plugin/README.md

 | Testing Library | `'plugin:wkovacs64/testing-library'` |
 | TypeScript      | `'plugin:wkovacs64/typescript'`      |

+> ⚠️ The `typescript` feature config requires the `parserOptions.project`
+> property to be set in your ESLint config.
+See the [TypeScript parser
+> options][ts-parser-options] for more information.
+>
+> - If you're using Cypress, you may need to add
+>   `ignorePatterns: ['cypress.config.ts']` to your ESLint config.
+> - If you're using the `jest` feature config, you may need to disable the
+>   `@typescript-eslint/unbound-method` rule and enable the
+>   `jest/unbound-method` rule instead.

 #### Prettier Configs

 Finally, you may apply the [Prettier][eslint-config-prettier] config.
 This must